callnow

 Different Characteristics of Capital Lease

-A capital lease, or finance lease, is a long-term contractual agreement where a lessee rents a non-current fixed asset (PP&E) from a lessor for a predetermined period in exchange for periodic interest payments.
-It is a type of lease agreement where the lessee owns the characteristics of an owner, along with the associated risks and rewards.
+A capital lease, or finance lease, is a long-term contractual agreement in which a lessee rents a non-current fixed asset (PP&E) from a lessor for a predetermined period in exchange for periodic interest payments.
+This type of lease agreement allows the lessee to own the characteristics of an owner, along with the associated risks and rewards.
 The lessee treats the leased asset as if they purchased and financed it through the lease agreement.

 Below are some key features of a capital lease which include: